danielbyler/model-describer/README.rst

 Other Python Machine Learning Interpretability Projects
 ------------------------------------------------

-For those looking for intepretation of individual points, please see the `Lime <https://github.com/marcotcr/lime>`_ project and its good work. `PyCEbox <https://github.com/AustinRochford/PyCEbox>`_ also has a different take on `classic partial dependence plots <http://scikit-learn.org/stable/auto_examples/ensemble/plot_partial_dependence.html>`_.
+For those looking for intepretation of individual points, please see the `Lime <https://github.com/marcotcr/lime>`_ project and its good work. `PyCEbox <https://github.com/AustinRochford/PyCEbox>`_ also has a different take on `classic partial dependence plots <http://scikit-learn.org/stable/auto_examples/ensemble/plot_partial_dependence.html>`_. `SHAP <https://github.com/slundberg/shap>`_ is another model-agnostic method for machine learning interpretation.

 Authors: